jimangel/jimangel.io/README.md

 ## added a custom schema json in layouts/partials/templates/schema_json.html to help with SEO
 ```
-# look at the bottom chunk
 layouts/partials/templates/schema_json.html

+# most of this is in the config under Params.schema
 ```